aws-samples/sample-aws-modernization-with-servicenow/content/4_Knowledge_Categorizer/4.3_custom_skills/4.3.3_deploy_custom_skills/_index.md

             var output = sn_one_extend.OneExtendUtil.execute(request)['capabilities'][request.executionRequests[0].capabilityId]['response'];

-            // Parse the model output to extract category-related information

-            var modelOutput = JSON.parse(output).model_output;

-            // Populate the category field using the output of the model

-            var categorySysId = getCategorySysIdFromModelOutput(modelOutput); // custom function to resolve category from output
+            var categorySysId = getCategorySysIdFromModelOutput(output); // custom function to resolve category from output

             if (categorySysId) {

                 current.kb_category = categorySysId;  // Set the category to the resolved sys_id

                 current.update();  // Save the changes to the KB article

                 // Inform the user of the original category and the updated category with the record number

-                gs.addInfoMessage("The category of record " + current.getValue('number') + " has been updated from '" + originalCategory + "' to '" + modelOutput + "'.
+                gs.addInfoMessage("The category of record " + current.getValue('number') + " has been updated from '" + originalCategory + "' to '" + output + "'.
 Please review the update for accuracy.");

             } else {
                 gs.addErrorMessage('No matching category found for the model output for record ' + current.getValue('number') + '.
 Please review the output or adjust manually.');
             }

         } catch(e) {
             gs.error(e);

             gs.addErrorMessage('Something went wrong while executing the skill for record ' + current.getValue('number') + '.
-Please try again.');
+Please try again.' + e);
         }

         // Custom function to get the sys_id of the category from the model output

         function getCategorySysIdFromModelOutput(modelOutput) {

             // Assuming the model output contains the name or label of the category

             var categoryName = modelOutput.trim();  // Adjust based on actual model output structure, trim to remove extra spaces

-            // Query the KB Category table (kb_category) to get the sys_id of the matching category var kbCategoryGR = new GlideRecord('kb_category');
+            // Query the KB Category table (kb_category) to get the sys_id of the matching category

+            var kbCategoryGR = new GlideRecord('kb_category');

             kbCategoryGR.addQuery('label', categoryName);